mgood7123/prebuilder/README.md

 ### External

-if `Prebuilder` is configured to push to external repositories, obtain your files by execute the following command
+if `Prebuilder` is configured to push to external repositories, obtain your files by executing the following command

 ```
 git pull